Binary options traders in Africa face some very peculiar circumstances.

 Internet facilities in many African countries do not work optimally.
 Internet downtimes, slow internet speeds in public cafes, and cybercrime are real problems.
 Power outages are another issue.
 As a binary options trader, you need to have internet which is fast, responsive, and secure.
 You do not want to make all those profits and then have some hacker steal it all by hacking into your account and making away with all your identity information and money.
 As a result, African binary options traders must invest in the following:

 – A generator to generate electricity for charging smartphones, laptops, and tablet devices and also to power them when there are power outages.

 – Samsung’s solar powered-laptop is a device you will never regret owning.

 – A smartphone for mobile trading.

 – A broadband internet modem.
-Thanks to rapid expansion and deployment of internet service hardware, costs are coming down and becoming more available.
+Thanks to the rapid expansion and deployment of internet service hardware, costs are coming down and becoming more available.

 These are the hardware an African binary options trader will need for smooth trading operations.

 – A full anti-virus package with internet security to guard against harmful intrusions and hacker attacks.
 This also ensures your computer runs smoothly.

 – Trading platforms for tablet, mobile and regular computing devices.